thenorthalliance/DockerIntro/README.md

 5. Run the container, give the container a name, and map the ports.
 The first port you set is on your machine, the port after the `:`  is the port that is mapped into the container.
 Tell it to use the  `getting-started:1.0.0` image.
     TIPS: `docker run --name getting-started-container -dp 3000:3000 getting-started:1.0.0 `

-Hooray, you have now built your first Docker container!
+Hooray, you have now run your first Docker container!

 6. Check out the application!
 Try to add a few items to the item-list in the app.
    TIPS: http://localhost:3000/